How To Come Up With An Effective Test Automation Strategy

 Benefits of Successful Test Automation Strategy

-Test Automation is a long-term strategy that requires initial investment in terms of effort, time and cost.
+Test Automation is a long-term strategy that requires an initial investment in terms of effort, time and cost.
 However, a successful implementation of test automation strategy can bring the following benefits across the table:

 1. Reduced time and cost for testing.